Health Tourism in Turkey: 1.5 Million Visitors & $3 Billion Revenue in 2024

 Source Data Used Type Link

-TRT World Top 10 medical tourism destinations News/industry ranking Source
+TRT World Top-10 medical tourism destinations News/industry ranking Source

 Grand View Research Global dental tourism market size projections Commercial market research Source

-Turkey Investment Office JCI accreditation, sector breakdown, economic multiplier Government agency Source
+Turkish Investment Office JCI accreditation, sector breakdown, economic multiplier Government agency Source

-Back to Homepage Explore Treatment Guides
+Back to Home Explore Treatment Guides